 The best way to enjoy this square is not walking, but sitting.
 At one of the cafés.

-By the way next to the Plaza del Pi, on the Plaza de Sant Josep Oriol, is a bronze statue of Angel Guimerá.
-I’ll introduce him in my upcoming post on Santa Cruz de Tenerife.
-You see, it’s always worth it coming back to my blog to check out what’s new – and get some ideas and inspirations for your own travels.
+By the way next to the Plaza del Pi, on the Plaza de Sant Josep Oriol, is a bronze statue of Ángel Guimerá y Jorge whom I introduced in my post on Santa Cruz de Tenerife.
+You see, it’s always worth it to come back to my blog to check out what’s new – and get some ideas and inspirations for your own travels.

 Get Lost